6 Month Sleep Regression: Signs and Tips

 - Excess dribble

-- Irritable mood
+- Irritable

-To deal with teething, you can use a teething ring or a child friendly pain killing medicine.
+To deal with teething, you can use a teething ring or a child-friendly pain-killing medicine.
 Teething rings work best when they are slightly cold.
 However, you must not put the teething ring in the freezer as this can cause gum damage.
 The ring should state how long to cool it for.

 Signs of a 6 month sleep regression